 Check with Natural Resources Wales that they have no interest in any outdoor site you may want to use.
-There are many areas of outstanding natural beauty in North Wales and sites of special scientific interest, which are protected by special legislation.
+There are many areas of outstanding natural beauty in Gwynedd and sites of special scientific interest, which are protected by special legislation.
+They can also provide advice on potential flood plains to avoid and are a good source of information in relation to flooding and the effect of inclement weather on land.

 You will also need permission from the National Trust and the Royal Society for the Protection of Birds (RSPB) should you be thinking of holding an event on any of their sites.
-If you are considering holding a maritime or coastal event it is advisable to contact your Local Authority.
+If you are considering holding a maritime or coastal event it is advisable to contact The Maritime and Parks Service

-If you are not sure whether the site you are considering for holding your event is suitable then talk to your Local Authority and ask whether it is possible to arrange an onsite meeting with them and representatives of the emergency services.
+If you are not sure whether the site you are considering for holding your event is suitable then talk to the Gwynedd Events Unit and ask whether it is possible to arrange an onsite meeting with them and representatives of the emergency services.
 Doing this at a very early stage of planning rather than later as it can prevent many headaches!